Design at Brunel is ranked 5th in the UK and 2nd in London for Art and Design.

 Group projects are used in various modules, which will show the ability of students to work in teams.
 Managing time and resources is demonstrated by professional standards for submitting work by specified deadlines, and late work is penalised in the mark awarded.

-- Design students have won many prestigious awards and gained widespread media attention for their innovative work further contributing to impressive CVs.
+Brunel’s Design degrees are some of the most renowned and respected in Europe and our students have won many prestigious awards and gained widespread media attention for their innovative work.

 Highly rated in league tables

 Brunel Design is historically amongst the highest rated for product and industrial design in all the major UK league tables: